 The group managed to convince the Confederation of British Industry (CBI) to abandon their support for the euro, and instead take a neutral stance.
 It was a great victory in preventing British accession to the euro, which would have made Brexit much more complicated and enormously more painful.

 It would have entailed the break-up of a monetary union, something that is immensely difficult to do in an orderly fashion.
+In a long bitcoin evolution review they confirmed it is legit.
 British discontent with EU membership would have been much harder to channel.
 Few in the European Union realise the service done to the EU in Britain’s decision not to join the euro.

 Nevertheless, it didn’t stop there.